-The proposed bill, if enacted, would amend current statutes related to the Department of Child Safety (DCS) and the management of security freezes on children's credit reports.
-Specifically, it would require DCS to place a security freeze on a child's record or credit report within 30 days after the child is adjudicated as dependent and placed in DCS care.
-This security freeze would remain in effect until the child reaches 16 years of age, at which point the child could choose to maintain or remove the freeze.
-Additionally, DCS would be mandated to notify the child's parent or guardian about the security freeze and provide information on how to remove it when the child leaves DCS custody.
+The proposed bill would amend current statutes by requiring the Department of Child Safety (DCS) to place a security freeze on a child's record or credit report within 30 days after the child is adjudicated as a dependent and placed in DCS care.
+This security freeze would remain in effect until the child reaches 16 years of age, at which point the child can choose to keep or remove the freeze.
+Additionally, DCS would be mandated to notify the child's parent or guardian when a security freeze is placed and provide information on how to remove it when the child leaves DCS custody.

 Statutes affected: Introduced Version: 8-530.10, 44-1698.02